corcoran/Hangar/README.md

 **Q: How do I remove the statusbar icon?**
 You can change the position in the Settings => Behavior screen.
 If you select the bottom position, the icon goes away!
 One limitation of Android is that on-going notifications require a notification icon in order to have TOP_PRIORITY as a notification.
 As a workaround, I've added a number of icon choices (Settings => Appearance) which includes a Transparent icon.
 That icon creates a transparent gap, of course, but it's the best you can do without lowering the priority.

+**Q: I can't install Hangar in my country!**
+This is caused by Google limiting in-app purchase apps (which Hangar uses for donations) to exclude certain countries.
+However, since Hangar is open source, you can always install it via F-Droid.
+F-Droid is an open source app store that will automatically notify you and let you automatically install new versions when they come out.
+Go grab F-droid here: https://f-droid.org

 **Q: Will Hangar drain my battery?**
 No!
 It uses very little memory and very little CPU.
 It also only runs while your phone is awake and does not hold wakelock.